 With the expansion of deep learning in a wide range of sectors, including medicine and finance, the decision on which GPU should be selected largely defines a superior outcome.
 Here in this blog post, let us discuss most suitable GPUs for deep learning applications whether in personal workstations or data centers.
 We will start with a brief of the technical aspects, rate, and cloud solutions for the Deep Learning specialists, to provide you with a basic understanding of the reason why the mentioned GPUs are so popular among AI and machine learning zealots.

-Why GPUs Are Essential for Deep Learning
+Why GPU for Deep Learning?

 Deep learning utilizes huge neural networks that need to process billions and trillions of operations, and generally work with huge sets of data.
 CPUs are good for everyday compute tasks however they were never designed to perform parallel computations necessary for deep learning tasks.
 GPUs for deep learning do very well in this area, and that is to have a number of cores that are capable of performing thousands of computations at once.
 This parallelism increases the training of deep learning models by a factor of numerous times the week or months required to do it and shortening it to days, or even hours.